Tassie Tigers

-Tassie Tigers is an Australian field hockey club based in Hobart, Tasmania.
+Tassie Tigers is an Australian professional field hockey club based in Hobart, Tasmania.
 The club joined the Australian Hockey League in 1992 as a men's team.
 In 2019, the Tassie Tigers expanded to encompass both Tasmanian men's and women's teams, Tassie Van Demons, as one of 7 clubs to compete in Hockey Australia's new premier domestic competition, Hockey One.

-Tassie Tigers will compete in the inaugural season of Hockey One, which will be contested from late September through to mid November 2019.
+Tassie Tigers competed in the inaugural season of Hockey One, which was contested from late September through to mid November 2019.

 In 2014 the Tigers became the AHL champions, drawing 2-2 with the WA Thundersticks in the gold medal game, but eventually winning 3-2 in penalty shoot-outs.

 Home Stadium

 Tassie Tigers are based out of the Tasmanian Hockey Centre in Tasmania's capital city, Hobart.
 Throughout the Hockey One league, Tassie Tigers will play a number of home games at the stadium.